-There were no awards granted under the Plan during the financial year ended 30 June 2011.
+There were no awards granted under the Plan during the financial years ended 30 June 2012 and 2011.

 The fair value of the performance shares is determined at the grant date using the Monte Carlo simulation model which involves projecting future outcomes based on statistical distributions of key random variables including share price and volatility of returns.